Akhil-EM/express-js-API-skelton/README.md

 ## :dart: About ##

-Just a skelton project to getting started with express js API development.
+Scaffold project to getting started with express js API development.

 The following tools were used in this project: